A Qudit-native Framework for Discrete Time Crystals

 Numerically, we monitor the chain-averaged magnetization~\cite{Prethermal_DTC_Kyprianidis2021,MBL_DTC_Mi2022}

-We quantify the subharmonic response by the subharmonic weight~\cite{PhysRevLett.122.043603,PhysRevLett.127.090602}, defined as the normalized Fourier coefficient of the chain-averaged magnetization at target frequency $1/m$:
+We quantify the subharmonic response by the subharmonic weight~\cite{PhysRevLett.122.043603,PhysRevLett.127.090602}, defined as the normalized Fourier coefficient of the chain-averaged magnetization at target frequency $1/m$

-where $\overline{M}_z=(1/N_t)\sum_{n}M_z(n)$ is the time average, $N_t$ is the number of recorded periods, and $k_m$ corresponds to frequency $1/m$. $C_m$ thus measures the spectral weight at the subharmonic frequency $1/m$ and provides a compact indicator of the melting of the time-crystalline response.
-All the simulations are carried out using {\sf TensorCircuit-NG}~\cite{Zhang2022tc}.
+where $\overline{M}_z=(1/N_t)\sum_{n}M_z(n)$ is the time average, $N_t=300$ is the number of recorded periods, and $k_m$ corresponds to frequency $1/m$. $C_m$ thus measures the spectral weight at the subharmonic frequency $1/m$ and provides a compact indicator of the melting of the time-crystalline response.
+All the simulations are carried out using {\sf TensorCircuit-NG}~\cite{Zhang2022Tc, zhang2026tensorcircuit}.

-\textit{Spin-1: diagnostics and results.}---We instantiate the framework in spin-1 chains ($d{=}3$) by realizing period-doubled ($2T$) and period-tripled ($3T$) phases under the disordered static layer Eq.~\!\eqref{eq:Hz}.
-The global protocols apply system-wide rotations $K^{\mathrm{glob}}_m = \exp[-i\frac{2\pi}{m}(1+\varepsilon)S^x]$.
-In contrast, the embedded protocols target specific sub-manifolds: the embedded $2T$ drive flips the $\{\ket{0}, \ket{2}\}$ subspace via selective pulses while leaving $\ket{1}$ idle, and the embedded $3T$ drive implements an effective permutation cycle with two embedded kicks: $\ket{0}{\to}\ket{2}{\to}\ket{1}{\to}\ket{0}$ (see gate sequences in~\cite{supplementary}).
+\textit{Spin-1: diagnostics and results.}---We instantiate the framework in spin-1 chains ($d{=}3$) by realizing period-doubled (2T) and period-tripled (3T) phases under the disordered static layer Eq.~\!\eqref{eq:Hz}.
+As a natural generalization of standard qubit protocols, as shown in Fig.~\!\ref{fig:general_schematic}(c), the global protocols apply system-wide rotations $K^{\mathrm{glob}}_m = \exp[-i\frac{2\pi}{m}(1+\varepsilon)S^x]$.
+In contrast, motivated by the multi-level structure, we introduce embedded kicks where the drive is confined to a specific subspace, as illustrated in Fig.~\!\ref{fig:general_schematic}(d).
+For examples, the embedded 2T drive flips the $\{\ket{0}, \ket{2}\}$ subspace via selective pulses while leaving $\ket{1}$ idle, and the embedded 3T drive implements an effective permutation cycle with two embedded kicks: $\ket{0}{\to}\ket{2}{\to}\ket{1}{\to}\ket{0}$ (see gate sequences in~\cite{supplementary}).
+Within the normal form, such global addressing diffuses the probability density across the entire multiplet, undermining the heating-suppressed regime and melting the time-crystalline order.

 We first characterize the spectral statistics of the Floquet operator $U_F$ within fixed symmetry sectors to confirm that the dynamics lies in a heating-suppressed regime where the dressed normal form in Eq.~\!\eqref{eq:normalform} applies.
 As a compact scalar diagnostic we use the average adjacent-gap ratio $r$~\cite{PhysRevB.75.155111}, defined for consecutive quasi-energy spacings. $r\approx 0.386$ indicates Poisson (localized) statistics, while $r\approx 0.53$ indicates Gaussian orthogonal ensemble (GOE) thermalizing statistics.
 Fig.~\!\ref{fig:r_vs_eps} shows $r(\varepsilon)$ for chain length $N=8$ together with spacing histograms.
 Embedded protocols remain near the Poisson value throughout the imperfection window used for our benchmarks.
 In contrast, global protocols drift toward the GOE value as $\varepsilon$ increases, signaling thermalization with the practical consequence that subharmonic features melt: the locked frequency disappears and the corresponding spectral weight decays.